thosmos/thosmos.github.io/resume.md

 #### FLIR

+* Implemented embedded control app to manage a multi-core infrared video processing pipeline.
 * Worked with FLIR's dev team to handle a portion of the rapid R&D needed to meet the timeline.
-* Implemented multi-threaded control app to manage the multi-core processing pipeline.

-### Rock the Bike, Engineer, 2010 - present
+### Rock the Bike, Engineer Contractor, 2010 - present

 * Designed microcontoller hardware, firmware, and mobile app dashboard for real time monitoring of pedal powered sound systems, used at EcoChella 2014 and Maker Fair 2014.

 ### Burning Man, Playa, 2012 - 2014

-* Designed 1000W 90 channel RGB LED art car lighting system with a mobile app for control.
+* Designed a 1,000W 90 channel RGB LED art car lighting system with a mobile app for wireless control.

 ### SoftwareFlair, UI Engineer.
 2004 - 2012